-This guide will illustrate how to create a RAID1 array using the IOMSM.
-Using the screen above, we know that three (3) SSDs are currently attached to the controller and the other Intel® SATA ports are empty.
-If you plan to create another type of array, please ensure that you have the correct number of drives attached and shown on the status screen in IOMSM for your intended array before you start.
+This guide will illustrate how to create a RAID1 array using the IRST.
+Using the screen above, we know that three (3) SSDs are currently attached to the controller and the other three (3) Intel® SATA ports are empty (this can vary from board to board, based on how many Intel® SATA ports are present and enabled).
+If you plan to create another type of array, please ensure that you have the correct number of drives attached and shown on the status screen in IRST for your intended array before you start.